By Robert G. Meyers

 of fact and could be false.
 In the case of probabilities, there are counter cases which cause doubt, leading us to weigh the

 evidence on both sides.
 But in a proof it is not necessary to balance the evidence in this way.
-In the case of miracles, we have a

 law supported by "a uniform experience."
 According to Hume, this means that testimony to its violation is unsupported by other